Kievan Chronicle: Composition

+Jaroslaw Pelenski (1987) pointed out that the Kievan Chronicle has a length of 431 columns, describing a period of about 80 years; a much higher information density than the Primary Chronicle, which describes as many as 258 years in only 283 (actually 286) columns.
+Nevertheless, at the time, the Kievan Chronicle had received far less attention from scholars than the Primary Chronicle.
+The text of the Kievan Chronicle shows strong similarities with that of the Suzdal'–Vladimirian Chronicle found in the Laurentian Codex and elsewhere, but also some remarkable differences.

 Authorship

-Based on the 1661 Paterik of the Kievan Caves Monastery, 17th-century writers started to assert that Nestor "the Chronicler" wrote many of the surviving Old East Slavic chronicles, including the Primary Chronicle, the Kievan Chronicle and the Galician–Volhynian Chronicle, even though many of the events described therein were situated in the entire 12th and 13th century (long after Nestor's death c.
+Based on the 1661 Paterik of the Kievan Caves Monastery, 17th-century writers started to assert that Nestor wrote many of the surviving chronicles of Kievan Rus', including the Primary Chronicle, the Kievan Chronicle and the Galician–Volhynian Chronicle, even though many of the events described therein were situated in the entire 12th and 13th century (long after Nestor's death c.
 1114).
 From the 1830s to around 1900, there was fierce academic debate about Nestor's authorship, but the question remained unresolved, and belief in Nestorian authorship had persisted.

 Contents

+Structure

+Lisa Lynn Heinrich (1977) divided the Kievan Chronicle into the following chapters: